 Once the sponge cake has completely cooled, use a pastry brush to spread the sugar mixture over the entire surface of the cake.

-Feel free to modify this easy sponge cake recipe by adding some of your favorite fruit to the batter or by decorating it with your favorite topping.
+Feel free to modify this classic vanilla sponge cake recipe by adding some of your favorite fruit to the batter or by decorating it with your favorite topping.

-Old fashioned sponge cakes are very versatile and by knowing how to make one, you'll always have a delicious dessert handy whenever you need or want one.
+Old fashioned sponge cakes are very versatile and by knowing how to make one, you can always have a delicious dessert handy whenever you need or want one.